 - blowing your nose more gently

-Women who are pregnant may also experience bloody snot.
+People who are pregnant may also experience bloody snot.
 This may be due to blood volume increases, hormones, or swollen nasal passages.

 Brown snot may be the result of old blood exiting the body.
 Or you may have inhaled something red or brown that has discolored your mucus.
 Possibilities include dirt, snuff, or paprika.